Mattral/Alzheimers-Disease-Detection-from-Brain-Scan-Images/README.md

 ​
 <Small summary of the project>

+# Introduction
+Alzheimer's disease is a complex neurodegenerative disorder that affects millions of people worldwide.
+Early detection and prediction of Alzheimer's can lead to better management and treatment outcomes.
+This prediction system utilizes a machine learning model trained on a dataset of relevant features to provide predictions about the likelihood of Alzheimer's disease.

+# About Alzheimer's Disease
+Alzheimer's disease (AD) is a progressive neurodegenerative disease.
+Though best known for its role in declining memory function, symptoms also include: difficulty thinking and reasoning, making judgements and decisions, and planning and performing familiar tasks.
+It may also cause alterations in personality and behavior.
+The cause of AD is not well understood.
+There is thought to be a significant hereditary component.
+For example, a variation of the APOE gene, APOE e4, increases risk of Alzheimer's disease.

 # Background

 Brain-related disorders, such as Alzheimer’s disease, Parkinson’s disease, and Multiple Sclerosis, are a growing global concern.
 As per the World Health Organization, neurological disorders are responsible for 9% of all deaths globally, and Alzheimer’s and other dementias alone are among the top ten leading causes of death worldwide.